No-Cry Sleep Method Myth

 Allowing your baby or toddler to cry when they need to express their emotions is a healthy and necessary aspect of their emotional development.
 Crying is a natural and essential form of communication, and responding to it with empathy and comfort can have far-reaching benefits.
 It fosters emotional regulation, builds resilience, strengthens the parent-child bond, and helps children become emotionally intelligent.
 While it's important to comfort and soothe your child, it's equally vital to recognize the value of allowing them to cry as a means of emotional expression and growth.

 When sleep training, there will be some level of tears.
-No-Cry Sleep Methods would mean babies/toddlers could not express their natural emotions.
+True No-Cry Sleep Methods would mean babies/toddlers could not express their natural emotions.
 You asked your child to learn new routines and ways of falling asleep independently.
 Change is hard, and babies/toddlers will have big emotions.
 You can't blame them.
 No matter how much parental involvement and support in sleep coaching, they will have feelings around the process.
 It's up to us as parents to support them through the process, including the big feelings.
 Learning new things can be frustrating, and they must express those feelings.
 It's our job as parents to help them work through the emotions.
 We can't save them from learning new things, but we can be their safe spot while they work hard.

 Research in child development consistently emphasizes the importance of responsive parenting, especially during the early years.
 Ignoring a crying infant or toddler can lead to feelings of abandonment and distress.
 Parents must balance teaching their children to self-soothe and providing the comfort and reassurance they need.
 An intuitive or gentle approach to sleep training will accomplish this balance.
 You can help your child sleep better using an attachment parenting style of responsive parenting to support the child.